Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 menu.

-You could add export items based on Typora’s own exporter, pandoc, or custom command to extend Typora’s export function or just add preset export commands into export
+You can add export items based on Typora’s own exporter, pandoc, a custom command to extend Typora’s export function or just to add a preset export command into the export

 Click the “add (+)” button in the list panel